 - Always change your air filter on a monthly basis.
 If not clean, the system may not function properly.

 - Make sure all your supply vents are open and unobstructed

-- Keep area clean around indoor unit especially the return grills
+- Keep the area clean around the indoor unit especially the return grills

-- Keep outdoor condensing units free of leaves, grass, and debris.
-This includes trash cans and/or children’s toys.
-Things like small plastic pools or playhouses.
+- Keep outdoor condensing units free of leaves, grass, and debris including trash cans and/or children’s toys or playthings like small plastic pools or playhouses.
 Additionally, your service technician will appreciate you not planting holly bushes near the outside unit

 - Have air conditioner, heat pump, or furnace system serviced every six months